Ball in the Vienna City Hall, elegant young ladies

 After the time of the Congress of Vienna in 1815, the Austrian capital became known for its magnificent dance balls.
 More than four hundred balls take place here every year, often in the city's historic buildings, for example in the Hofburg or the Vienna State Opera.
 The Vienna Opera Ball is world famous, and the Vienna Philharmonic Ball is particularly exclusive.

-Although the Viennese balls are offered all year round these days, the start of the traditional ball season coincides with the start of the carnival on November 11th.
-The Vienna ball season ends with Shrove Tuesday in February.
+Although the Viennese balls are now offered all year round, the start of the traditional ball season coincides with the start of the carnival on November 11th.
+The Viennese ball season ends on Shrove Tuesday in February.

 The Vienna State Opera